icon Recharge Now for ₹1000 & Get ₹1600* In Your Wallet. Use Code: FLAT600 | Limited Period Offer On First Recharge

 Here is a list of globally prohibited items:

-• Hunting (Animal) trophies, animal parts such as ivory and sharks fin, animal remains, or Animal-by-Products and derived products not intended for human consumption, prohibited for movement by the CITES Convention and/or local law.
+• Hunting (Animal) trophies, animal parts such as ivory and shark fins, animal remains, or animal by-products and derived products not intended for human consumption, prohibited for movement by the CITES Convention and/or local law.

 • Human remains or ashes